api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 properties:

-- `response` - The post-processed API call response (or post-processed result of pre-processing in case of skipping an API call).
+- `response` - The post-processed API call response (or post-processed result of pre-processing snippet in case of skipping an API call).
 This is used to encode the response values defined by reserved parameters.
 - `timestamp` - (Optional) The timestamp of the API call response.
 Use this if you want Airnode to use a specific timestamp (instead of a current time at request processing) when using the [signed data